Significant figures: Multiplication and division

-with one, two, and one significant figures respectively.
+with one, two, one and three significant figures respectively.
 (2 here is assumed not an exact number.)
 For the first example, the first multiplication factor has four significant figures and the second has one significant figure.
 The factor with the fewest or least significant figures is the second one with only one, so the final calculated result should also have one significant figure.

 Exception

 For unit conversion, the implied uncertainty of the result can be unsatisfactorily higher than that in the previous unit if this rounding guideline is followed; For example, 8 inches has the implied uncertainty of ± 0.5 inch = ± 1.27 cm.
 If it is converted to the centimeter scale and the rounding guideline for multiplication and division is followed, then 2̅0.32 cm ≈ 20 cm with the implied uncertainty of ± 5 cm.
 If this implied uncertainty is considered as too overestimated, then more proper significant digits in the unit conversion result may be 20̅.32 cm ≈ 20. cm with the implied uncertainty of ± 0.5 cm.

 Another exception of applying the above rounding guideline is to multiply a number by an integer, such as 1.234 × 9.
 If the above guideline is followed, then the result is rounded as 1.234 × 9.000.... = 11.10̅6 ≈ 11.11.
 However, this multiplication is essentially adding 1.234 to itself 9 times such as 1.234 + 1.234 + … + 1.234 so the rounding guideline for addition and subtraction described below is more proper rounding approach.
 As a result, the final answer is 1.234 + 1.234 + … + 1.234 = 11.106̅ = 11.106 (one significant digit increase).